 When you defeat a hostile location, you can get more than just experience.
 Some locations are full of magical items.
-Others, when defeated, send resources to your forts.
+In towns and forts, people will give you quests to go to dungeons.
+Completing these quests can get resources for your forts.